ay-mich/asxshorts/docs/RELEASING.md

 ## Pre-release checklist

-- [ ] Ensure the main branch is green: tests, mypy, ruff.
+- [ ] Ensure the main branch is green: tests, ruff.
 - [ ] Update docs as needed and ensure README is consistent with features.
 - [ ] Update `CHANGELOG.md`: finalize the version section and today’s date.
 - [ ] Bump version in both files: